wdawson/okta.github.io/_source/_posts/2018-11-15-node-express-typescript.md

 You can find the completed [Guitar Inventory](https://github.com/oktadeveloper/okta-node-express-typescript-vue-example) project on GitHub.

 Follow us for more great content and updates from our team!
 You can find us on [Twitter](https://twitter.com/OktaDev), [Facebook](https://www.facebook.com/oktadevelopers/), and [LinkedIn](https://www.linkedin.com/company/oktadev/).
+Questions?
+Hit us up in the comments below.